sjcode236/fin/finance web sites.md

 http://thestockmarketwatch.com/markets/pre-market/today.aspx

 Stock  checking sites
-fidelity.com/       easy to see chart with dividents and earning dates
+fidelity.com/       easy to see chart with splits , dividents and earning dates
 marketwatch.com    easy to see a stocks income in finance section , charts with divident,earning
-https://finance.yahoo.com/   ; nice financial section , upgrades/downgrades
+https://finance.yahoo.com/  ;fast watchlist ;conversations;nice financial section , upgrades/downgrades , charts with dividents ,% growth
 etrade.com   easy to see ratios in fundamentals section
 bloomberg app  good to see  financials